 - Network - 1Gb/s Ethernet

-- neos-3 and neos-5 are Dell PowerEdge R420 servers with the following configuration:
+- prod-exec-5 is a Dell PowerEdge R420 server with the following configuration:

 - CPU - 2x Intel Xeon E5-2430 @ 2.2GHz (12 cores total), HT Enabled